 How does Secure WiFi know which sites are risky?

 Secure WiFi uses a technology called Global Threat Intelligence (GTI) to identify dangerous websites.
 GTI constantly monitors websites for malicious content.
 When malicious content is found on a particular website, GTI 'flags' the site as risky.
 When any of your devices attempt to visit a website, Secure WiFi checks that the website is not on the 'risky' list.
-If it is, Secure WiFi warns you and your family about accessing that site.
+If it is, Secure WiFi displays a warning screen.

 How does Secure WiFi protect me from viruses?

-Secure WiFi actively protects the devices that are used in your home from visiting risky websites.
+Secure WiFi actively protects the devices in your home from visiting risky websites.
 This includes websites known to contain viruses, malware, and other malicious content.
 By detecting these sites, Secure WiFi reduces the risk of you or your family members' computers accidentally becoming infected.

 No. However, because Secure WiFi detects malicious sites and warns you before you attempt to visit them, it can prevent you from downloading a virus from such a site.
 In addition, all Secure WiFi customers can download CenturyLink Security by McAfee on up to 20 devices.

-It is important to remember that Secure WiFi does not protect you from viruses you may have already inadvertently downloaded to any devices before the Secure WiFi feature was activated, viruses on sites where you have chosen to continue and visit despite receiving a warning from Secure WiFi.
-You are only protected from viruses you may encounter when your device is connected to another network that is not protected by Secure WiFi if you download McAfee antivirus on your device.
+It is important to remember that Secure WiFi does not protect you from viruses you may have already inadvertently downloaded to any devices before the Secure WiFi feature was activated, or viruses on sites where you have chosen to visit despite receiving a warning from Secure WiFi.
+You are only protected from viruses you may encounter when your device is connected to another network that is not protected by Secure WiFi if you also download McAfee anti-virus on your device.

 What if I use my own modem or other 3rd party networking equipment?